HSR of the year

 This award is for Job Reps in Victoria who demonstrate outstanding commitment to the ANMF and to ANMF members in their workplace.

 The successful Job Representative will be selected by a panel comprising the ANMF (Vic Branch) President, Secretary and Assistant Secretaries.
-The award will be presented at the 2023 Annual Delegates Conference.
+The award will be presented at the Annual Delegates Conference on Thursday 18 June and Friday 19 June 2026.

 The Vi Elliott Occupational Health Nurses Trust provides an annual grant up to the value of $3000 to assist the professional and career development of a nurse or midwife employed in Victoria.